UksusoFF/webtrees-reminder/README.md

 1. Unzip the package into your `webtrees/modules_v4` directory
 1. Rename the folder to `reminder`
 1. [Config cron task](https://www.google.ru/search?ie=UTF-8&hl=ru&q=how%20to%20config%20cron%20task&gws_rd=ssl) for execute module action url.
 You can find this url on module [config page](https://github.com/UksusoFF/webtrees-reminder/issues/2#issuecomment-616511474)

+### Old version
+For webtrees 2.0.x, you can use [version 2.0.6](https://github.com/UksusoFF/webtrees-reminder/releases/tag/v2.0.6).

 ## Todo
 * Make notification config per tree